Deaf culture: Shared institutions

 Deaf culture revolves around such institutions as residential schools for deaf students, universities for deaf students (including Gallaudet University and the National Technical Institute for the Deaf), deaf clubs, deaf athletic leagues, communal homes (such as The Home for Aged and Infirm Deaf-Mutes, founded by Jane Middleton, in New York City), deaf social organizations (such as the Deaf Professional Happy Hour), deaf religious groups, deaf theaters, and an array of conferences and festivals, such as the Deaf Way II Conference and Festival and the World Federation of the Deaf conferences.

 Deaf clubs, popular in the 1940s and 1950s, were also an important part of deaf culture.
 During this time there were very few places that deaf people could call their own– places run by deaf people for deaf people.
 Films were made from the Los Angeles Club for the Deaf and included styles of performances such as Vaudeville show and short comedy skills.
 These films survived through the 1940s.
 Wolf Bragg, a popular Deaf club performer through 1930 is known for interpreting sign language into "The Monkey's Paw" and Auf Weidersehen.
 Deaf clubs were the solution to this need.
 Money was made by selling alcohol and hosting card games.
 Sometimes these ventures were so successful that the building used by the club was able to be purchased.
-However, the main attraction of these clubs was that they provided a place that deaf people could go to be around other deaf people, sometimes sharing stories, hosting parties, comedians, and plays.
+The main attraction of these clubs was that they provided a place that deaf people could go to be around other deaf people, sometimes sharing stories, hosting parties, comedians, and plays.
 Many of today's common ABC stories were first seen at deaf clubs.
 The clubs were found in all of the major cities, New York City being home to at least 12.
 These clubs were an important break from their usually solitary day spent at factory jobs.